 An outdoor range’s greatest safety challenge is noise.
 Since the range is out in the open, it is more difficult to control the loud sounds from gunshots.
 People outside of the range can get irritated from the sound of gunshots if they are in hearing range.
 If an outdoor range is too close to a residential area, they may get a lot of noise/nuisance complaints from residents.
 Outdoor ranges typically can only be open from sunrise to sunset, under USDA regulation.

 Other factors besides noise, can hurt non-shooters.
 Most importantly, lead contamination is the primary environmental threat with outdoor ranges.
-Lead is not water soluble, and can pollute water if the two elements comes into contact.
+Lead is not water soluble, and can pollute water if the two elements come into contact.
 It can reach water from rain runoff of contaminated soil, so it’s critical that outdoor ranges are far from water sources.
 Lead contamination impacts wildlife, too; animals can get sick from eating contaminated grasses.

 Without proper care to contain lead particles from fired bullets, there is a serious risk of damage to the environment and natural ecosystems of wildlife.
 The possible consequences on the community and wildlife can make outdoor ranges less environmentally friendly and therefore, less optimal in some cases.